darshanmandge/DRGsomamodel/pythonmodel/ReadMe.md

 2. Assuming you're current working directory is the model folder, run `python` or (`python3`) via command prompt (or IDLE/spyder/Jupyter notbook).

 3. At the python interpreter type: `import mosinit`.
 If python-based NEURON is installed, NEURON GUI will appear with a panel for generating graphs.
 See **Generating Fig 9A and Fig 16A, C, D of the paper** below .
-If you see an error, check you NEURON installation or download the [latest NEURON version](https://www.neuron.yale.edu/neuron/download/precompiled-installers) and install it with  python-based NEURON.
+If you see an error, check your NEURON installation or download the [latest NEURON version](https://www.neuron.yale.edu/neuron/download/precompiled-installers) and install it with python-based NEURON.

 #### Unix based Systems